Christian-von-Uffel/Casper-Theme---Dark-Mode-Disabled/README.md

-# Casper-Theme---Dark-Mode-Disabled
+# Disable Dark-Mode

-Love blogging with Ghost and using their Casper theme, but hate that dark mode's enabled by default?
+Love blogging with Ghost, but hate the dark mode preferences that are enabled on their themes by default?

-Download Casper 3.0.12 with dark mode disabled or download the source files in the repo and compress them yourself.
+Download Ghost's blog themes with dark mode settings disabled.

+Download themes individual ZIP files or download source files and compress them yourself.

-## What changes were made to the Casper theme to disable dark mode?
+## What changes are made to themes to disable dark mode?

-Disabling dark mode requires changing /assets/built/screen.css and the /assets/css/screen.css to disable code by deleting or commenting out dark mode CSS styles.
+Disabling dark mode requires changing /assets/built/screen.css and /assets/css/screen.css to disable code by commenting out dark mode CSS styles.